oladimejiala/urlshortener/DEPLOYMENT.md

 ### 4. Deploy
 1. Click "Deploy site"
 2. Wait for build to complete
-3. Your site will be available at `urlshortener0.netlify.app`
+3. Your site will be available at `lnkzip.netlify.app`

 ## Custom Domain Setup
 1. Go to Site settings → Domain management